Vyral/base-template/_posts/2019-07-29-you-may-have-already-won-the-lottery-and-you-dont-even-know-it.md

 {% include youtube.html %}

-Many of us forget how lucky we truly are to be living in a country that affords us so much opportunity.
-If it’s been a while since you last reflected on your blessings, now is the time to start.
+<p style="text-align: center;"><em>Many of us forget how lucky we truly are to be living in a country that affords us so much opportunity.
+If it’s been a while since you last reflected on your blessings, now is the time to start.</em></p>

 It’s easy to take the things we’ve been blessed with for granted, and I was recently reminded of this fact exactly during a fascinating discussion with an Uber driver.&nbsp;